My DE for teachers

 In-system submission supports 100+ files types that can be submitted by students for documents, images, audio, video, and more.
 A full list is posted in this Assignment Annotations article under Supported File Types.

 In addition, My DE allows you to assess and provide feedback via rubrics you create.
 See a video with more information on that at Rubrics for Teachers and Students in onCampus (video).
 There is also written directions at Interactive Assignment Rubrics.

 A second way to collect work electronically via an Assignment is to use the TurnItIn option.
-It's a bit more complex than using onCampus Submission (above), but provides a few more features.
+It's a bit more complex than using In-system submission (above), but provides a few more features.
 In addition to collecting and providing markup, the TurnItIn option provides plagiarism checking.
-Providing teacher feedback also works a bit differently from the onCampus submission option (above).
-Like onCampus submission, TurnItIn Feedback Studio allows teachers to markup documents with text comments (similar to Google Drive comments) and use rubrics.
+Providing teacher feedback also works a bit differently from the In-system submission option.
+Like in-system submission, TurnItIn Feedback Studio allows teachers to markup documents with text comments (similar to Google Drive comments) and use rubrics.
 In addition, TurnItIn Feedback Studio also allows voice comments and quick editing marks.
 There is also a feature called PeerMark that helps manage workflow for peer editing.

 Because of My DE integration, you should not create an account or classes for you or your students on the Turnitin website.
-Simply create an assignment (as you probably already do for homework) for your class in My DE and choose the Turnitin option.
+Simply create an assignment (as you probably already do for homework) for your class in My DE and choose the Turnitin option under file submission.